vakila/ai-town/README.md

 # Build application
 RUN npm run build
 ```

 - Run `fly deploy --ha=false` to deploy the app.
 The --ha flag makes sure fly only spins up one instance, which is included in the free plan.
 - Run `fly scale memory 512` to scale up the fly vm memory for this app.
 - Create a new file `.env.prod` locally and fill in all the production-environment secrets.
 Remember to update `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` by copying secrets from Clerk's production instance -`cat .env.prod | fly secrets import` to upload secrets.
 Also remember to update `CONVEX_DEPLOYMENT` and `NEXT_PUBLIC_CONVEX_URL`.

 ## Customize your own simulation

-NOTE: every time you change character data, you should re-run `npx convex run testing:debugClearAll --no-push` and then `npm run dev` to re-upload everything to Convex.
+**NOTE**: every time you change character data, you should re-run `npx convex run testing:debugClearAll --no-push` and then `npm run dev` to re-upload everything to Convex.
 This is because character data is sent to Convex on the initial load.
 However, beware that `npx convex run testing:debugClearAll --no-push` WILL wipe all of your data, including your vector store.

 1. Create your own characters and stories: All characters and stories, as well as their spritesheet references are stored in [data.ts](./convex/characterdata/data.ts#L4).
 You can start by changing character descriptions.
 2. Updating spritesheets: in `data.ts`, you will see this code: